plancksecurity/planck-proxy/README.md

 You must use this settings to specify the HOST and PORT of the SMTP server the p≡p Gate will use to send the messages.

+### nextmx.map

+Use this file to rewrite mx address for a given domain if needed.
+The p≡p Gate will look for the domain in the recipient's address as a key in this file, and use the value to rewrite the "X-NextMX" header.
+Otherwise this header will be "auto".
+This header will be used later on by postfix to send the emails, as referred in the Postfix's configuration `main.cf` file [(see below)](https://git.pep.security/pep/pEpGate/#maincf)

 ## Features

 ### Decryption